 The Xenia Daily Gazette is a Pulitzer-Prize winning newspaper serving Greene County, Ohio since 1868.
-The Gazette is the flagship publication of four Greene County Newspapers serving its readership with a balanced and fair account of news and providing advertising services that one cannot get anywhere else.
+The Gazette is the flagship publication of three Greene County Newspapers serving its readership with a balanced and fair account of news and providing advertising services that one cannot get anywhere else.

 The Gazette received the Pulitzer Prize for spot news reporting in 1975 for its coverage of its coverage after the devastating April 3, 1974 tornado that destroyed the city and killed 34 residents.